Cagnurt/cagnurt.github.io/projects/proj-1.md

 HPO often needs to consider specific requirements imposed by the model's environment so hardware-aware optimization is another issue in this subtopic.</span>

-<span style="color:orange">Model verification challenges constitute three aspects: requirement encoding, formal
+<span style="color:burnt sienna">Model verification challenges constitute three aspects: requirement encoding, formal
 verification, and test-based verification.
 Not only reliable performance but also business- driven performance is added to the requirements.
 The verification requires high-quality standards, which are formally set via extensive regulatory frameworks.
 Tests should consider the whole real-world environment, which is challenging to be alone.
 However, simulations can help in this case but are based on some assumptions.</span>

-<span style="color:red">Model deployment challenges focus on the ineffectiveness of DevOps in the machine
+<span style="color:lime green">Model deployment challenges focus on the ineffectiveness of DevOps in the machine
 learning process.
 The study examines it under three headings: Integration, Monitoring, and Updating.
 Integration refers to "implementing the model itself in a form that can be consumed and supported."
 (Although the table mentions "operational support" under this section, I could not find any specific paragraph for this.) </span>

-<span style="color:yellow">There are non-technical challenges that ML brings to our life: ethical and security concerns.
+<span style="color:cadmium orange">There are non-technical challenges that ML brings to our life: ethical and security concerns.
 Gaining the end user's trust is considered a challenge in this study.
 Ethical issues are the following: Restricting access to data due to some regulations that the country restricts, engineers only thinking technically and not thinking about the social dimension, the labeling